 During the May Day celebrations, May Day Park is used to organize public meetings.
 May Day celebrations are marked by rallies, which are conducted from the park.
-The park can also be used to play sports like football
+The park can also be used to play sports like football, cricket, badminton and volleyball.

 Divisions of May Day Park